RMPs must be submitted online using the Safety Regulation System (SRS).

 Information about the content of an RMP is also available in What are the duties of a radiation safety officer?

-The RMP must be approved by the Department of Mines and Petroleum and the Radiological Council.
+The RMP must be approved by the Department of Mines, Industry Regulation and Safety and the Radiological Council.

 Find out more about the Radiological Council.